croqaz/awesome-decentralized/README.md

 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.
 * [Secure Scuttlebutt Consortium](https://github.com/ssbc): Distributed and secure P2P social network.
 * [WebTorrent Desktop](https://webtorrent.io/desktop): WebTorrent Desktop is for streaming torrents.
 It connects to both BitTorrent and WebTorrent peers.
+* [webcat](https://github.com/mafintosh/webcat): P2P pipe across the web using webrtc that uses Github private/public key for authentication and a signalhub for discovery.
+Can send text, or files.
 * [ZeroNet](https://zeronet.io/): Open, free and uncensorable websites, using Bitcoin cryptography and BitTorrent network.
 Uncensored, no hosting costs, always accessible.